MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 **BinScope Binary Analyzer**

-See this walkthrough later in this topic: [Checking code with Binscope Analyzer](#binscope)
+See this walkthrough later in this topic: [Check code with Binscope Analyzer](#binscope)

 For more information, see [New Version of BinScope Binary Analyzer](https://blogs.microsoft.com/microsoftsecure/2014/11/20/new-binscope-released/) and the user and getting started guides that are included with the tool download.